Onset of habitable conditions on the Hadean Earth set by feedback between tides and greenhouse forcing: Discussion

 \subsubsection{Water Distribution}

 A wet mantle has been postulated as a key ingredient for a fast onset of mobile lid tectonics on the early Earth. \citet{Miyazaki2022} suggest that when the mantle is wet and dominated by Mg-rich pyroxenites, CO$_2$ removal from the atmosphere could be completed in 160\,Myr, potentially yielding habitable conditions for cases $f$O$_2 > \Delta \mathrm{IW} +0$ \citep[c.f.,][]{Lourenco2020GGG}.
 Our results show that tidal heating could have maintained a wet mantle for some time through the preferential dissolution of H$_2$O into the planet's interior.
-The wet mantle eventually produces an oceanic crust rich in olivine \citep{Miyazaki2022}, which promotes serpentinization, repartitioning CO$_2$ into the mantle \cite{Paschek_2025}.
-Moreover, efficient magma ocean mixing \citep{ikoma2006constraints, young2023earth} could remain active due to the high magma temperatures sustained by tidal heat input, offering a mechanism not considered by \citet{modirrousta2025efficacy}, who argue that the uppermost mantle was stable against large-scale thermochemical mixing due to impactor-driven and wave-induced dynamics.
-More detailed studies into ocean formation on an oxidizing Hadean Earth should account for the late release of water that we have demonstrated here, especially these studies may benefit from prolonged water retention and higher surface temperatures, due to tidal heating, allowing for greater CO$_2$ repartitioning.
+The wet mantle eventually produces an oceanic crust rich in olivine \citep{Miyazaki2022}, which promotes serpentinization, repartitioning CO$_2$ into the mantle \citep{Paschek_2025}. \citet{modirrousta2025efficacy} show that efficient magma ocean mixing \citep{ikoma2006constraints, young2023earth} can only be sustained at magma temperatures above $\sim 10,000$~K. Because our model does not produce such extreme temperatures through tidal heating, chemical exchange with the atmosphere may have been limited.
+This implies that the late release of water may require alternative interaction pathways.
+Despite this, future studies into ocean formation on an oxidizing Hadean Earth may benefit from the late release of water that we have demonstrated here.
+Especially, these studies may benefit from prolonged water retention and higher surface temperatures, due to tidal heating, allowing for greater CO$_2$ repartitioning.

 Our simulations highlight the physical relationship between melt fraction and H$_2$O interior-atmosphere partitioning.
 During tidally sustained global radiative equilibrium epochs, a smaller H$_2$O volume mixing ratio could allow stellar UV radiation to penetrate deeper into the atmosphere.
 In particular, UV photons can efficiently photolyze N$_2$, initiating reactions that have been shown to lead to efficient HCN formation in combination with CH$_4$ photolysis products \citep{TIAN2011417,1986JGR....91.2819Z,Ranjan2017}.
 Lower atmospheric H$_2$O concentrations can thus enhance N$_2$ fixation rates \citep{2016NatGe...9..452A,RIMMER2019124}, supporting the formation of important prebiotic feedstock species like HCN \citep{Urey1952,Patel2015,https://doi.org/10.1002/anie.201506585}.